f-hollow/developer-portal/content/blog/esp32-bootstrapping/index.md

 Additional information on the flash and/or SPIRAM regions are provided as a linker symbols and are embedded inside the application image.

 ## Building

-Following is the description of some basic build steps so you can create the images and scenarios discussed in this article at home.

-But first lets talk briefly about how the link process utilize the SRAM memory on the ESP32-S3.
-Note, that different Espressif SoCs have different memory layout.
+Before we build some example applications, let’s take a moment to discuss how the linking process utilizes SRAM on the ESP32-S3.
+It’s important to note that different Espressif SoCs can have unique memory layouts, which can affect how resources are allocated.
+Therefore each SoC is using slightly different linker script.

 ### Memory utilization

-Bellow is the image which illustrates how the application linking is done.
-Highlighted are details of ROM code usage in SRAM1, and I-Cache, D-Cache placement.
+Following images illustrates how the application linking is done.
+Highlighted are details of ROM code usage in SRAM.
+I-Cache and D-Cache allocations are highlighted with red color.
-The illustration is covering an single CPU scenario and does not cover the AMP case.
+Important linker symbols are in green bubbles.

+The images below illustrate the process of application linking, focusing on how the ROM code interacts with SRAM.
+Key details, such as I-Cache and D-Cache allocations, are highlighted in red for clarity.
+Important linker symbols, crucial to understanding the memory layout, are shown in green bubbles.
+These visuals are designed to make the relationships between different components and memory allocations easier to follow.

+#### ESP32-S3 use-case

+Here we are using the ESP32-S3 as reference platform to illustrate the memory utilization, which is **suitable as an reference for majority of newer SoCs**.

-- Yellow hatched area is the memory that can't be rewritten during the 2nd stage loading (it can be re-claimed during the runtime)
+- Yellow area is the memory used by the 2nd stage bootloader and can be re-claimed by the application code run-time.
-- Orange hatched area is the memory that can be re-claimed after the application loading is done.
+- Orange area is the memory used by the 1st stage bootloader (or ROM-loader), that can be re-claimed after the application loading is done.
-- Red hatched areas are the memory parts that are not available for the user and should be avoided by the linker.
+- Red area is the memory that is not available for the user and should not be used by the linker to spill the code or data.

+The following picture illustrates the memory utilization for an single CPU scenario.

 {{< figure
     default=true
-    src="img/esp32s3-zephyr-memory-usage.webp"
+    src="img/esp32s3-zephyr-memory-default.webp"
     alt=""
-    caption="The ESP32-S3 memory utilization."
+    caption="The ESP32-S3 'default' memory utilization."
     >}}

+The following picture illustrates the memory utilization for a multi CPU scenario.

+{{< figure
+    default=true
+    src="img/esp32s3-zephyr-memory-amp.webp"
+    alt=""
+    caption="The ESP32-S3 'AMP' memory utilization."
+    >}}

 ***NOTE:***
 *The I-Cache allocation SRAM blocks (0,1) are set by the **`PMS_INTERNAL_SRAM_ICACHE_USAGE`** bits and the D-Cache allocation SRAM blocks (9,10) are set by the **`PMS_INTERNAL_SRAM_DCACHE_USAGE`** bits, both in the register `PMC_INTERNAL_SRAM_USAGE_1_REG`*

+#### ESP32 use-case

+Here is the memory utilization for the ESP32 platform as its memory model is significantly different from other SoCs in the ESP line.

+Following illustration is covering an single CPU scenario.

+{{< figure
+    default=true
+    src="img/esp32-zephyr-memory-default.webp"
+    alt=""
+    caption="The ESP32 'default' memory layout."
+    >}}

+Following picture illustrates the memory utilization in the multi CPU scenario.

+{{< figure
+    default=true
+    src="img/esp32-zephyr-memory-amp.webp"
+    alt=""
+    caption="The ESP32-S3 'AMP' memory layout."
+    >}}

 ### Tooling - esptool.py